 A commitment to nurturing global citizens is central to the ACS mission.
-Empathetic students who embrace their community and social responsibilities make us exceptionally proud.
+ACS cultivates empathetic students who embrace their community and social responsibilities.

 Service learning is essential to the experience of every ACS student, whether exploring “how to treat pets” in a KG1 classroom or spending a week in a remote area of Kenya, building homes with Habitat for Humanity in Grade 12.

-The elementary service program is closely integrated with the elementary academic units with each grade level supporting a particular community service project.
-For example, the Grade 3 students organize a clothing collection and giveaway which connects well with their unit on social inequalities.
-The KG1 students work with a unit on pets and treatment of animals.
-This approach allows for service and Global Citizenship to integrate into the curriculum with a focus on the UN’s Sustainable Development Goals.
+The Elementary service program is closely integrated with the elementary academic units at each grade level, supporting a particular community service project.
+For example, Grade 3 students organize a clothing collection and giveaway which connects well with their unit on social inequalities.
+KG1 students work with a unit on pets and treatment of animals.
+This approach allows for service and Global Citizenship to integrate into the curriculum.

 Roots and Shoots